Eigenvalue bounds for distance-edge colorings: Tightness and performance of the lower bounds

 Now we can use Lemma \ref{lem:balbiprod_-1_eig} in combination with the fact that $H$ is a cubic bipartite graph to find that $L(H)$ has eigenvalues in both the interval $[0,-1)$ and $[-1,-2]$.
 Thus Lemma \ref{lem:chi2_ratio_behaviour} applies to $L(H)$.
 Finally, we use the observation $\abs{E} =\frac{3qq'}{2}$. \end{proof}

-We should note that, computationally, Proposition \ref{prop:balbiprod_tight} seems to hold under similar conditions when we do not restrict $q,q' = 0 \text{ (mod }4)$, but we cannot show tightness in this case until a valid coloring with $6$ colors is constructed in general.
+We should note that, computationally, Proposition \ref{prop:balbiprod_tight} seems to hold under similar conditions when we do not restrict $q,q' = 0 \text{ (mod }4)$, but we cannot show tightness in this case until a valid colouring with $6$ colours is constructed in general.